Yuhala/pim-benchmarks/README.md

 ```
 ./create_results_folders.sh
 ```
 - Build the benchmarks by running `make`.
-The resulting executable is `dpu-poly-bench`.
+This builds two executables: `dpu-poly-bench` and `cpu-poly-bench`.
 - To run a specific benchmark, e.g., pointwise addition, do:
 ```
 ./dpu-poly-bench <benchmark name> <num DPUs> <polynomial size>